 During the tests, the frequency input signal is replaced by a synthetic signal, while the entity is still synchronized to the grid.
+The synthetic signal is applied by the provider.

 Reliable test equipment, suitable for the purpose of the testing, must be used.
 Test signals shall preferably be generated using an external signal source (signal generator) connected to the frequency measurement device.
 If an internal signal is used, the impact of the frequency measurement must be accounted for.
 Test setup and equipment used for the tests are described in the Supporting document.